JaimeGSandoval/API-Hackathon-2/README.md

 ## Features

 - User can select a topic of choice that's a popular field in Science and read the most recent news on that subject.
-- User is given a list of articles which contains the publish date, a brief headline, and a description about the article's content,
+- User is given a list of articles which contains the publish date, a brief headline, and a description about the article's content.
-- User can select each article and they will be sent to the website which published the article.
+- User can select an article, and they will be sent to the website which published the article.
-- User has access to resources outside of the app, such as NASA.COM, SPACE.COM and SETI.COM.
+- User has access to resources outside of the app, such as NASA.COM, SPACE.COM and SETI.COM via links.

 ## Preview